Brazil waits on Neymar for South Korea game at World Cup

-He will train this afternoon, and if he trains well, he will play, Brazil coach Tite said ahead of the teams practice session on Sunday.
+He will train this afternoon, and if he trains well, he will play, Brazil coach Tite said ahead of the team’s practice session on Sunday (December 4).

 Brazil struggled without the playmaker but still won its group despite a loss to Cameroon in the last match.